jkbonfield/htslib/BGZF2.md

 with the number of index entries, a flag byte, and ending with a magic number (0x8F92EAB1).

-The seekable index trailing magic number is used as an EOF detector.
+The seekable index trailing magic number is also used as an EOF detector.